 - Plan ahead – avoid creating customer journey maps that sit on a shelf without considerable planning.

 To further assist you in your customer journey mapping, we would like to offer these three resources to help you get started:

 - Watch this video: Customer Journey Map | William Chesser & Shanna Daniel | VitalSource

 How CSM Practice can help with your customer journey maps!

 Setting clear goals is the first step in getting a great customer success journey map.
 CSM Practice offers a Customer Success Strategy that will create a full and detailed customer success journey map to drive proactive results.

-CSM Practice specializes in the technology and services industry, which offers a portfolio of enterprise solutions, who wish to achieve successful and scalable results.
+CSM Practice specializes in the technology and services industry and offers a portfolio of enterprise solutions, that wish to achieve successful and scalable results.